TracerBench/tracerbench/packages/cli/README.md

 OPTIONS
   --fidelity=fidelity                        (required) [default: low] Directly correlates to the number of samples per
                                              trace.
 High is the longest trace time.

+  --isCIEnv=isCIEnv                          (required) Provides a drastically slimmed down stdout report for CI
+                                             workflows.
+However does NOT hide analysis.

   --regressionThreshold=regressionThreshold  [default: 100] The upper limit the experiment can regress slower in
                                              milliseconds. eg 100